moeinghaeini/aws/readme.md

 - db.t3.micro for databases
 - Minimal storage configurations
 - Auto-scaling to scale down when not in use
+- Latest AWS services for optimal performance and cost efficiency

 Estimated monthly cost per project: $10-30 (depending on usage)

+## 🔄 Recent Updates (December 2024)

+- **Dependencies Updated**: All projects now use the latest stable versions
+  - React 18.3.1 with latest security patches
+  - Node.js 20 LTS for better performance
+  - AWS SDK v3 for improved performance and security
+  - Terraform 1.6+ with latest AWS provider
+  - Python 3.11 for Lambda functions
+- **Security Enhancements**: Updated all packages to address security vulnerabilities
+- **Performance Improvements**: Migrated to AWS SDK v3 for better performance
+- **Infrastructure Updates**: Latest Terraform configurations with improved security

 ## 📖 Documentation